Long paths and cycles in subgraphs of the cube: Removing the Degree Assumption

 (ii) We can always choose such a direction if $a$ and $b$ are at Hamming distance at least three in $Q_n$ or if one of $a$ or $b$ have degree greater than 2 in $G$.
-So $a$ and $b$ must be at Hamming distance one or two in $G$ and both have degree exactly two.
+So we can assume $a$ and $b$ are at Hamming distance one or two and both have degree exactly two in $G$.

 First consider $a$ and $b$ at Hamming distance one.
-If they are not adjacent in $G$ we may choose the direction on which they differ for $i$ so we can assume they are adjacent.
+If they are not adjacent in $G$ we can choose the direction on which they differ for $i$ so we can assume they are adjacent.
 Then $a$ and $b$ both have one other neighbour in $G$, $a'$ and $b'$ respectively.
-Now if $G-\{a,b\}$ is 2-connected we can apply Theorem \ref{connmod} to $G-\{a,b\}$ with $a'$ and $b'$ replacing $a$ and $b$ to obtain an $a'-b'$ path of length at least $2^{d-1}$.
+Now if $G-\{a,b\}$ is $2$-connected we can apply Theorem \ref{connmod} to $G-\{a,b\}$ with $a'$ and $b'$ in place of $a$ and $b$.
+This gives an $a'-b'$ path of length at least $2^{d-1}$.
 Adjoining the edges $aa'$ and $bb'$ to this path we have an $a-b$ path of length $2^{d-1}+2$, more than enough.
-If $G-\{a,b\}$ is not 2-connected it is easily seen that $a'$ and $b'$ must lie in the interior of different endblocks of $G-\{a,b\}$.
+If $G-\{a,b\}$ is not $2$-connected it is easily seen that $a'$ and $b'$ must lie in the interior of different endblocks of $G-\{a,b\}$.
 We can therefore find a path from $a'$ to $b'$ in $G-\{a,b\}$ which extends two endblock paths.
-Adjoining the edges $aa'$ and $bb'$ to this path again we have an $a-b$ path of length at least $2^{d}+2$.
+Adjoining the edges $aa'$ and $bb'$ to this path, we have an $a-b$ path of length at least $2^{d}+2$, a contradiction.